Dr Reuben Steff

-His forthcoming book his: Dr Reuben Steff & Dr Nicholas Khoo, Security at a Price: The International Politics of US Ballistic Missile Defense (Rowman & Littlefield, November 2017)
+His newly released book is: Dr Reuben Steff & Dr Nicholas Khoo, Security at a Price: The International Politics of US Ballistic Missile Defense (Rowman & Littlefield, November 2017)

 His research on nuclear deterrence, missile defence and the security dilemma examines the nature of contemporary great power competition within a unipolar system.
 He is currently conducting research into New Zealand's place in the 'NZ-China-US triangle', the contemporary dynamics of nuclear deterrence and the implications of artificial intelligence for international security.

-Globalisation; International Relations; New Zealand Politics; Politics; Security
+Globalisation; International Relations; New Zealand Politics; Politics; Security; Technology

 I am interested in research collaborations and supervision in the following areas: